Andriotto Financial Services

-The European Commission advised EU-funded research and innovation projects to adopt it in 2010 and thus, in 2014 in the EU Horizon 2020 program extended to the Horizon Europe.
+In 2010, the European Commission advised EU-funded research and innovation projects to adopt it.
+Thus, in 2014, the EU Horizon 2020 programme extended the use of TRL to Horizon Europe.

 Background: a little history